-- 6.42 An occasional use notice permits betting on a sporting event or race at a track on eight days or fewer in a calendar year without the need for a full premises licence.
-It therefore allows temporary and infrequent events such as point-to-point racing to take place and for bets to be taken on the outcome. - 6.43 We have little discretion in relation to occasional use notices apart from ensuring that the statutory limit of eight days in a calendar year starting on 1 January is not exceeded.
-However, we will consider whether the applicant is licensed as a betting operator and has appropriate permission form the Gambling Commission to use tracks for conducting betting. - 6.44 We will also decide what constitutes a track, sporting event or race on a case-by-case basis.
+- 6.41 An occasional use notice permits betting on a sporting event or race at a track on eight days or fewer in a calendar year without the need for a full premises licence.
+It therefore allows temporary and infrequent events such as point-to-point racing to take place and for bets to be taken on the outcome. - 6.42 We have little discretion in relation to occasional use notices apart from ensuring that the statutory limit of eight days in a calendar year starting on 1 January is not exceeded.
+However, we will consider whether the applicant's designated betting provider is licensed as a betting operator and has appropriate permission from the Gambling Commission to use tracks for conducting betting. - 6.43 We will also decide what constitutes a track, sporting event or race on a case-by-case basis.
 In doing so we will follow the Gambling Commission's guidance in relation to tracks.